-Susie Sorority, President of Panhellenic, wakes up at 8:00 A.M. bright eyed and ready for the new day.
+Susie Sorority, President of Panhellenic, wakes up at 8am bright-eyed and ready for the new day.
 She gently lifts up her 1000 thread count Egyptian cotton sheets, and floats out of bed on a cloud of perfection.
 She is met downstairs by the smell of delicious Eggs Benedict and her suave husband Sven Vonfurstenburger.
 He hands her the economy section of the New York Times, and she sits down to enjoy a cup of coffee and the quiet stylings of David Cassidy.

-As she enters her office one of the many eager interns that works there immediately bombards her with fifty messages that essentially say that everything that can go wrong has.
+As she enters her office one of the many eager interns who works there immediately bombards her with 50 messages that essentially say that everything that can go wrong has.
 Susie laughs.
-Childs play.
+Child's play.
 She sends the intern for more coffee, and leisurely opens up her MacBook Pro.
-Like clockwork her email pops up informing her that she has over two hundred and fifty new messages!
+Like clockwork her email pops up informing her that she has over 250 new messages!
 All urgent, and all need to be taken care of today.
 Susie smiles.
 Bring it on.

 The next two hours are filled with angry rantings of dissatisfied sorority chapters (what do you mean hazing isn’t good for moral?), disastrous event problems (One Direction cancelled!), and confusion about the fundamental idea of what a sorority exactly entails (philanthropy?).
 Susie handles all of this with class and determination, and makes sure that everyone knows the standards at which they are being held to.
 She does all of this by lunch.

-12:00 P.M. hits and Susie is off to lunch with the girls at the deliciously famous Sushi Sushi.
+12pm hits and Susie is off to lunch with the girls at the deliciously famous Sushi Sushi.
 However, no lunch with the girls is 100% pleasure, and they end up discussing the next sorority convention that they must plan.
 The first one of the year is in an hour, and yet they are always thinking ahead.
 Image is essential, and they never seem to stop planning.
-Susie goes to the bathroom; re applies her mascara, and fixes her pearls.
+Susie goes to the bathroom, re-applies her mascara, and fixes her pearls.